Finance and Administration

 University personnel are responsible for protecting records from damage and disorganization for the retention periods indicated on approved retention schedules.
 See 90.01.

 A public record includes any writing containing information relating to the conduct of government or the performance of any governmental or proprietary function that is prepared, owned, used, or retained by the University, regardless of physical form or characteristics.

-Writing as used above means any form of communication, including but not limited to letters, memoranda, other communication on paper, as well as communication on microfilm, tape, disks, graphic representations, e-mail, and computer data.
+Writing as used above means any form of communication or representation, including but not limited to letters, papers, maps, other communication on paper, as well as communication on e-mail, tape, film, video, magnetic or punched card, disk, sound recording, and computer data.

-The requester completes a Public Records Request form or prepares a letter to initiate a request to access and/or copy public records.
+The requester completes a Public Records Request form or prepares a letter to initiate a request for access to and/or a copy of public records.
 The request should be in writing.
-The requester sends, faxes, e-mails, or delivers the request to the Office of Procedures, Records, and Forms.
-A request is identified as a public records request when it is received by the Office of Procedures, Records, and Forms.
+The requester mails, faxes, e-mails, or delivers the request to the Public Records Office.
+A request is identified as a public records request when it is received by the Public Records Office.

-The requester may print the master Public Records Request form on 90.05.7 or complete it on screen and print the form.
-Copies are also available from the Office of Procedures, Records, and Forms; telephone 335-2005.
+The requester may print the master Public Records Request form on 90.05.9 or complete it on screen and print the form.
+Copies are also available from the Public Records Office; telephone 509-335-3928.

 Respond within Five Days

-The Office of Procedures, Records, and Forms responds to a request within five business days of receipt of the request in the Office of Procedures, Records, and Forms.
+The Public Records Office responds to a request within five business days of receipt of the request in the Public Records Office.
 The response may take one of the following forms:

 - Providing the requested records.